shikijs/shiki/README.md

 Cloudflare Workers [does not support initializing WebAssembly from binary data](https://community.cloudflare.com/t/fixed-cloudflare-workers-slow-with-moderate-sized-webassembly-bindings/184668/3), so the default wasm build won't work.
 You need to upload the wasm as assets and import it directly.

-Meanwhile, it's also recommended to use the [Fine-grained Bundling](#fine-grained-bundling) approach to reduce the bundle size.
+Meanwhile, it's also recommended to use the [Fine-grained Bundle](#fine-grained-bundle) approach to reduce the bundle size.

 ```ts
 import { getHighlighterCore, loadWasm } from 'shikiji/core'